-The 2022 Statement of Long-Term Fiscal Projections and related information in Note 24, Long-Term Fiscal Projections, to the consolidated financial statements and the unaudited RSI section of the 2022 Financial Report show that based on current revenue and spending policies, the federal government continues to face an unsustainable long-term fiscal path.
-At the end of fiscal year 2022, debt held by the public was approximately 97 percent of gross domestic product (GDP).
-The projections show that debt held by the public will reach its historical high of 106 percent of GDP in 2029 and will grow faster than the economy over the long term.
-For the 2022 projections, debt held by the public as a share of GDP (debt-to-GDP) at the end of the 75-year projection period is projected to be 566 percent.
+The 2023 Statement of Long-Term Fiscal Projections and related information in Note 24, Long-Term Fiscal Projections, to the consolidated financial statements and the unaudited RSI section of the 2023 Financial Report show that based on current revenue and spending policies, the federal government continues to face an unsustainable long-term fiscal path.
+At the end of fiscal year 2023, debt held by the public was approximately 97 percent of gross domestic product (GDP).
+The projections in the 2023 Financial Report show that debt held by the public will reach its historical high of 106 percent of GDP in 2028 and will grow faster than the economy over the long term.
+For the 2023 projections, debt held by the public as a share of GDP (debt-to-GDP) at the end of the 75-year projection period is projected to be 531 percent.
 Annual budget deficits are projected to continue throughout the 75-year projection period.
 Over the long term, the imbalance between spending and revenue that is built into current policy and law is projected to lead to continued growth of debt-to-GDP.
 This situation-in which debt held by the public grows faster than GDP-means that the federal government's long-term fiscal path is unsustainable.

-Under the 2022 Financial Report projections, spending for major health and retirement programs will increase more rapidly than GDP in the coming decades, in part because of an aging population and projected continued increases in health care costs.
-These projections for Social Security and Medicare are based on the same assumptions underlying the information presented in the Statement of Social Insurance and assume that the provisions enacted in PPACA designed to slow the growth of Medicare costs are sustained and remain in effect throughout the projection period.
+Under the 2023 Financial Report projections, spending for major health and retirement programs will increase more rapidly than GDP in the coming decades, in part because of an aging population and projected continued increases in health care costs.
+These projections for Social Security and Medicare are based on the same assumptions underlying the information presented in the Statement of Social Insurance and assume that the provisions enacted in PPACA, designed to slow the growth of Medicare costs, are sustained and remain in effect throughout the projection period.
 The projections also reflect the effects of MACRA, which, among other things, revised the methodology for determining physician payment rates.
 If, however, the Medicare cost containment measures and physician payment rate methodology are not sustained over the long term-concerns expressed by the Trustees of the Medicare trust funds, the Centers for Medicare & Medicaid Services' Chief Actuary, the Congressional Budget Office (CBO), and others-spending on federal health care programs will grow more rapidly than assumed in the projections.

-In addition, based on the 2022 Financial Report projections, spending on net interest (primarily interest on debt held by the public) will surpass Social Security spending and become the largest category of spending in 2036.
-Net interest is projected to increase from 1.9 percent of GDP in fiscal year 2022 to 6.0 percent of GDP in fiscal year 2036 (about 21 percent of 2036 projected total spending), and to 25.6 percent of GDP in fiscal year 2097 (about 52 percent of 2097 projected total spending).
-GAO and CBO also prepare long-term federal fiscal simulations, which continue to show debt-to-GDP rising in the long term.18 GAO, CBO, and the 2022 Financial Report all project that debt-to-GDP will surpass its historical high (106 percent in 1946) by 2031.
+In addition, based on the 2023 Financial Report projections, spending on net interest (primarily interest on debt held by the public) will surpass Social Security spending and become the largest category of spending in 2036.
+Net interest is projected to increase from 2.4 percent of GDP in fiscal year 2023 to 5.3 percent of GDP in fiscal year 2034 (about 19 percent of 2034 projected total spending), and to 24.0 percent of GDP in fiscal year 2098 (about 51 percent of 2098 projected total spending).

+GAO and CBO also prepare long-term federal fiscal simulations, which continue to show debt-to-GDP rising in the long term.18 GAO, CBO, and the 2023 Financial Report all project that debt-to-GDP will surpass its historical high (106 percent in 1946) in 2028.
 Each of these projections uses somewhat different assumptions, but their overall conclusions are the same: based on current revenue and spending policies, the federal government's long-term fiscal path is unsustainable.